HeringtonPress/OLC/CoreRules.md

 ## Combat

-Turn Order: Monsters act before you, unless you have surprised them.
+Turn Order: Monsters act before you, unless you have surprised them or have a situational advantage.

 Your Turn: On your turn, your character can move nearby, talk, shout, drop an object or themselves, and do any other one combat action, which can be moving further.